 How to self-regulate in difficult times

-Everyday situations may be more challenging than usual at the moment and this can create difficult feelings such as stress and anxiety, that can be overwhelming for autistic young people and their families.
+Sometimes things happen in life that can create difficult feelings such as stress and anxiety.
+This can be overwhelming for autistic children and young people, and their families.

 We recognise that everybody reacts differently to difficult feelings and stresses, but it’s important to find strategies that can regulate difficult emotions and support positive mental health.